-The Corporation has other subsidiaries, but they have not been included in the chart because each represented less than 10% of our total consolidated assets and less than 10% of our total consolidated operating revenues as of October 25, 2020, and these other subsidiaries, together, represented less than 20% of our total consolidated assets and less than 20% of our total consolidated operating revenues as of October 25, 2020.
+The Corporation has other subsidiaries, but they have not been included in the chart because each represented less than 10% of our total consolidated assets and less than 10% of our total consolidated operating revenues as of October 31, 2021, and these other subsidiaries, together, represented less than 20% of our total consolidated assets and less than 20% of our total consolidated assets and less than 20% of our total consolidated operating revenues as of October 31, 2021.
 All of the shares or units of such subsidiaries are held directly or indirectly by the Corporation.